VoidOne-App/VoidOne/README.md

 └── Custom Profile
 ```

-The objective is to support multiple configurations while minimizing unnecessary changes to the original game installation.
+The objective is to allow multiple configurations without unnecessarily modifying the original game installation.

 ---

-# 🎨 Next-Generation UI
+# 🎨 Next-Generation Interface

-The long-term visual direction may include:
+The long-term UI direction may include:

 - Advanced QML interfaces
 - Dynamic themes